GCheung55/ember-vega/tests/dummy/app/templates/docs/components/vega-vis.md

 # Vega Vis

-This component creates and renders a Vega visualization and provides an interface for passing properties to the Vega View instance.
+This component creates and renders a Vega.js visualization and provides an interface for passing properties to the Vega View instance.

-A `vis` property is exposed to enable direct interaction with the Vega View instance.
+A `vis` property is exposed to enable direct interaction with the Vega.js View instance.

 ```handlebars
 {{vega-vis